santhoshvai/santhoshvai.github.io/about.md

 ---
 ## Professionally

-I am a passionate Android developer with a graduate education in embedded software development.
-I have a good knowledge of the Android SDK and its tooling.
-I also have quite a bit of experience with the React Native framework.
+I am a passionate Mobile developer with a graduate education in embedded software development.
+I have a good knowledge of the React Native framework and its tooling.
+I also have quite a bit of experience with the Android SDK.

-Looking to recruit an Android developer?
+Looking to recruit a Mobile developer?
 Check out my [resume](/public/files/Santhosh_Vaiyapuri_Resume.pdf) and [mail](mailto:santhoshvai@gmail.com) me if you like my profile.

 ## Personally